MicrosoftDocs/win32/desktop-src/tablet/receiving-input-from-the-math-input-control.md

 ---
-Description: 'This section explains how to retrieve the MathML markup from the math input control using the Active Template Library (ATL) and the Component Object Model (COM).' ms.assetid: '352d2a0c-8275-4fe4-b523-4c74126ffadf'
+Description: This section explains how to retrieve the MathML markup from the math input control using the Active Template Library (ATL) and the Component Object Model (COM). ms.assetid: 352d2a0c-8275-4fe4-b523-4c74126ffadf
-title: Receiving Input from the Math Input Control
+title: Receiving Input from the Math Input Control ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Receiving Input from the Math Input Control

 This section explains how to retrieve the MathML markup from the math input control using the Active Template Library (ATL) and the Component Object Model (COM).

 To retrieve the recognized math equation from the math input control, you can override the behavior that happens when the insert button is pressed.
-To do this, you will need to set up an event handler that implements the various events that are supported by the [**\_IMathInputControlEvents**](-imathinputcontrolevents.md) interface.
+To do this, you will need to set up an event handler that implements the various events that are supported by the [**\_IMathInputControlEvents**](/windows/win32/micaut/?branch=master) interface.
 Setting up the events handler involves the performing the following steps for the events you want to support (insert in this case).

 -   [Create a template class that contains event sinks](#create-a-template-class-that-contains-event-sinks)
 -   [Set up the event handlers](#set-up-the-event-handlers)